scionproto/scion/doc/dev/design/router-port-dispatch.rst

 - Add support for dispatched/forwarded port ranges to the topology.json configuration.

-  As the topology.json parsing is lenient about unkown keys by default, the updated topology.json file can still be consumed by "legacy" applications.
+  As the topology.json parsing is lenient about unknown keys by default, the updated topology.json file can still be consumed by "legacy" applications.

 - Change SCION applications to use native ``net.UDPConn`` instead of ``reliable.Conn``.